JEsperancinhaOrg/nowje-unit-test-exchange-maven-plugin/docs/manuals/Manual1.md

-# Manual for Option 1 - unit-test-exchange-maven-plugin -
+# Manual for Option 1 - nowje-unit-test-exchange-maven-plugin -

 ## 1. Introduction